moneroexamples/onion-bitcoin-blockchain-explorer/README.md

 ./target/release/electrs -vvv --network testnet --timestamp --http-addr "127.0.0.1:3000"
 ```

-once started have to wait till its fully synced with the node.
+once started have to wait till its **fully synced** with the node.
+The index will not accept
+any connections if its not in sync with the blockchain.

 ### Onion Bitcoin blockchain explorer